udhayakumarth/resources/API Desigin.md

 inconclusive, and opinions vary, so pick the one that pleases your customers better.
 JavaScript, Java, and Objective-C programmers tend to favor camelCase, while Python and Ruby programmers tend to favor snake_case, with PHP being split by sub-communities.
+For most web APIs that means camelCase, so we recommend that you use camelCase unless your intended customer set is atypical.

+You should avoid putting characters in property names that are not compatible with identifiers in popular programming languages.
+A common pitfall is using a hyphen (-), which is common in web standards but is interpreted as the subtraction operator in JavaScript and most other programming languages.
+There are other characters that are valid in HTTP headers and URLs that should be avoided in property names, like
+these: /\=:;,.?#<>@.

+It is also better to avoid using property names that conflict with reserved words and globals in popular programming languages or environments.
+For example, self, this, window, document, type, typeof, var, const, println, print, console, parseInt, parseFloat, escape, unescape, function, def, class, and so on.
+Unfortunately, there are lots of these, and it is hard to make a comprehensive list.